TEALab-org/nhls/README.md

 cargo doc --open # Opens the index.html page
 ```

-Cargo also includes a source formatter.
+Cargo also includes a source formatter, which is required to pass CI
 ```text
 cargo fmt
 ```